Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: Comparison of various Generalization Error Bounds obtained in this manuscript with the Prior Works

 \subsection{Comparison of Theorem \ref{thm:renyi_gen_bound} with Theorem 4 of \cite{WDH2025}}

-We contrast our concentration bound (Theorem \ref{thm:renyi_gen_bound}) with Theorem 4 of \cite{WDH2025}, highlighting three key advantages of our framework.

-\begin{itemize} \item \textbf{Simplified Sub-Gaussianity Assumptions:} The result in \cite{WDH2025} necessitates a quantum learning framework with separate pointwise sub-Gaussianity conditions for the quantum posterior states and the classical hypothesis distribution.
-We simplify these requirements significantly, relying on only a single sub-Gaussian condition (Eq. \eqref{ass_cq_subg_loc_eq}) on the individual loss operators.

-\item \textbf{Unified Information Measure:} The framework in \cite{WDH2025} employs a "separated" approach that sums classical mutual information and a distinct quantum divergence term.
+We contrast our concentration bound (Theorem \ref{thm:renyi_gen_bound}) with Theorem 4 of \cite{WDH2025}, highlighting three key advantages of our framework. \begin{itemize} \item \textbf{Simplified Sub-Gaussianity Assumptions:} The result in \cite{WDH2025} necessitates a quantum learning framework with separate pointwise sub-Gaussianity conditions for the quantum posterior states and the classical hypothesis distribution.
+We simplify these requirements significantly, relying on only a single sub-Gaussian condition (Eq. \eqref{ass_cq_subg_loc_eq}) on the individual loss operators. \item \textbf{Unified Information Measure:} The framework in \cite{WDH2025} employs a "separated" approach that sums classical mutual information and a distinct quantum divergence term.
 This decoupling is analytically complex and often results in looser bounds.
-In contrast, our bound relies on a single global divergence, $\Tilde{D}_{\gamma} (\sigma^{S\Te WB'}_{\cN}\| \sigma^{S\Te} \otimes \sigma^{WB'}_{\cN})$, which captures classical and quantum dependencies jointly within a unified measure.

-\item \textbf{Average-Case vs. Worst-Case:} The quantum term in \cite{WDH2025} is formulated as a "worst-case" bound, typically involving a supremum over inputs or hypotheses (e.g., $\sup_{w} \Tilde{D}_{\gamma}$).
-Conversely, our bound is formulated for the average case: it depends on the divergence of the \emph{expected} classical-quantum state, allowing us to directly incorporate the actual data distribution.
+In contrast, our bound relies on a single global divergence, $\Tilde{D}_{\gamma} (\sigma^{S\Te WB'}_{\cN}\| \sigma^{S\Te} \otimes \sigma^{WB'}_{\cN})$, which captures classical and quantum dependencies jointly within a unified measure. \item \textbf{Average-Case vs. Worst-Case:} The quantum term in \cite{WDH2025} is formulated as a "worst-case" bound, typically involving a supremum over inputs or hypotheses (e.g., $\sup_{w} \Tilde{D}_{\gamma}$).
+Conversely, our bound is formulated for the average case: it depends on the divergence of the \emph{expected} classical-quantum state, allowing us to directly incorporate the actual data distribution. \end{itemize}